-While LinkedIn Company Pages will never replace your LinkedIn personal profile in importance and the ability to generate new leads, there are a number of reasons and benefits as to why you should have one for your company:
+Your LinkedIn Company Page will never replace your LinkedIn personal profile in its importance and ability to generate new leads.
+Still, your business will greatly benefit from having one for several reasons:

-- It looks professional.
-Whether you are a large company or a one-man show, if a potential prospect, customer or connection wants to learn more about your company and they can’t find it when they search, this will not instill trust or establish your credibility in your industry.
+It looks professional.
+Whether you are a large company or a one-person show, if a potential prospect looks for your Company Page and doesn’t find it, it will not help your credibility.

-- LinkedIn advertising.
-While LinkedIn advertising can be more expensive than other social platforms, you are able to highly target your ads to people that may not be spending time on other social platforms such as high-level executives.
+LinkedIn advertising.
+While advertising on LinkedIn can be more expensive than on other social platforms, you can target your ads to people who may not be spending time on other social platforms, such as high-level executives.
 With the right LinkedIn advertising campaign, you can get your message in front of key decision-makers, making it a worthwhile investment.

-Now that you know why you need to create a LinkedIn Company Page, I will show you how to set one up and fully optimize it.
+Now that you know why you need to create a LinkedIn Company Page, I will show you how to set up a fully optimized one.

 Create or Edit Your LinkedIn Company Page

-To create a Company Page on LinkedIn, click on Work in the top navigation bar and at the bottom of the menu, click Create a Company Page +.
+To create a Company Page on LinkedIn, click on Work in the top navigation bar.
+At the bottom of the menu, click Create a Company Page +.

-This opens up a page where you can begin the process of creating your LinkedIn Company Page.
+This opens a page where you can begin creating your LinkedIn Company Page.

-Finally, you will need check the box to verify that you are an official representative of the company and click the Create page button.
+Finally, you will need to check the box to verify you are an official representative of the company and click the Create page button.

 Once you have created your page, you can go to the Overview section to fill out or update your details.

-Next add your company logo in the logo box.
+Next, add your company logo in the logo box.
 Simply click on the edit arrow beside the logo image box.
-For best results, your logo should be 300 X 300 pixels.
+For best results, make the logo image 300 X 300 pixels.

-Next you will need to add a company description.
-In order to publish your company page, you are required to include a company description.
-Your description must be between 250 and 2000 characters long, including spaces.
+Next, add a company description – it’s a requirement.
+Your description must be between 250 and 2,000 characters long, including spaces.
 I would advise you to use as many characters as possible.

-First, begin with a paragraph or two that highlights your company and anything that positions its credibility in your industry.
+Begin with a paragraph or two describing your company, speaking to its credibility in your industry.
 Share the most compelling information about your company here.
-You can also provide information that highlights the benefits clients receive in working with your company.
+You can also highlight the benefits clients receive when working with your company.

 You can also list the key products or services you provide.
-Be sure to also include a call to action at the bottom of your description.
-Tell people what you want them to do next.
+Include a call to action at the bottom of your description, telling people what you want them to do next.

-In the next section you can add up to 20 specialties for your company.
-These are similar to skills on your personal profile.
+In the next section, you can add up to 20 specialties for your company.
+These are similar to skills in your personal profile.
 Think of keywords you want to be found for, reflecting what your company offers.

-Below this is an area where you can add some basic info about your company.
+Below this section is an area where you can add some basic info about your company.

-You can then go on to fill out your Company size, Industry, Year founded and company type.
+Next, fill out your company size, industry, year founded and company type.

 You can add up to 3 LinkedIn groups, if your company runs any, under the Featured groups section.

 Finally, you can set or change the language of your LinkedIn Company Page.

-You can view my LinkedIn Company Page for Top Dog Social Media as a model to follow.
+You can use my LinkedIn Company Page for Top Dog Social Media as a model to follow.
 Click here to view it.
-While you’re there, please click Follow to get more updates like this into your LinkedIn newsfeed.
+While you’re there, please click Follow to get more updates with posts like this in your LinkedIn newsfeed.

-You will notice that a lot of the content I include in the description section of the Top Dog Social Media company page can be found on the About page from my website.
-If you have an About Us page on your website, it will likely include the exact type of content that would be ideal for the description of your LinkedIn Company Page.
+Much of the content I include in the description section of the Top Dog Social Media company page can be found on the About page of my website.
+If you have an About Us page on your website, it will likely include the content ideal for the description of your LinkedIn Company Page.

 You can easily add or remove page administrators.
 To do this, click the Admin Tools dropdown menu, located on the right side of the top navigation bar.
 Once you open the dropdown menu, select Page admins.

-You must be connected to the person you want to add as a new administrator, type the name of the person in the field provided.
+You must be connected to the person you want to add as a new administrator.
+Type the name of the person in the field provided.
 Their name and image will pop up.
-Click on this and then click Save changes in the bottom right corner.
+Click on this, and then click Save changes in the bottom right corner.

-After your LinkedIn Company Page is complete, begin by sharing it with your employees.
+Once your LinkedIn Company Page is complete, share it with your employees.

-As your employees can be your best brand advocates, encourage them to add their current position at your company to their profile.
-This will automatically make them followers of your page and feature your LinkedIn Company Page right on their profile, helping to drive more traffic to it.
+Your employees can be your best brand advocates.
+Encourage them to add their current positions at your company to their profiles.
+This will automatically make them followers of your page, featuring your LinkedIn Company Page on their profiles, helping to drive more traffic to it.

-If you (or your employees) do not have a clickable link to your company page, start by going to your profile and scroll down to the Experience section.
+If you or your employees do not have a clickable link to your Company Page, go to the Experience section of your profile to change that.

-Edit your current experience by removing the current company name that is there.
-In the Company field, begin by typing in your company’s name again.
-Now a name should pop up with your logo and info.
+First, remove the current company name from the Company field.
+Next, begin typing your company name again.
+Now, the name of your company should pop up with your logo and info.
 Click on this.
-Edit anything else you would like to your current experience information and click save.
+Edit anything else you would like within your Current Experience section, and click Save.

-Now your company logo will appear on the top left side of your current experience.
-Both your company name and the logo, link directly to your company page, should anyone click on it.
+Now, your company logo will appear on the top left side of your current experience.
+Both your company name and the logo link directly to your Company Page, should anyone click on them.

-Once your LinkedIn Company Page is complete, you will want to add some valuable, high quality content to it.
-This will help you to build trust and establish your expertise with your potential or existing followers.
+Once your LinkedIn Company Page is complete, add some valuable, high quality content to it.
+This will help you build trust and establish your expertise with your potential or existing followers.

-Before hitting Post, you can also change who your post is shared with.
-You can set it to Public or a Targeted Audience.
-You can also change whether people can post comments, which I would advise you to do, as engagement requires two-way dialogue.
+Before hitting Post, you can choose with whom you want to share your post.
+You can set it to Public or Targeted Audience.
+You can also allow people to post comments, which I would advise you to do, as engagement requires a two-way dialogue.

 - job function